 Marjan Centre for the Study of Conflict and Conservation

-The Marjan Centre is named after a lion named ‘Marjan’ who lived in Kabul Zoo, because the survival of ‘Marjan’ at the heart of conflict symbolises the two elements central to the work of the Marjan Centre: conflict and the conservation of biodiversity.
-Picture courtesy of theWorld Society for the Protection of Animals (WSPA).
+(The Marjan Centre is named after a lion named ‘Marjan’ who lived in Kabul zoo between 1978-2002; having lived through such upheaval and fighting he seemed an appropriate symbol of both ‘conflict’ and the ‘non human sphere’).
+Picture courtesy of the World Society for the Protection of Animals (WSPA).